How to write a good proposal for synchrotron radiation time

-Adapted from the Guidelines of the European Synchrotron User Organization working group on proposals (Federico Boscherini, Julian Stangl, and Martin Feiters).
+Adapted from the Guidelines of the European Synchrotron User OrganizationLink opens in a new window working group on proposals (Federico Boscherini, Julian Stangl, and Martin Feiters).

 Here we provide some guidance on how to write a proposal for a Synchrotron Radiation (SR) experiment on XMaS which will stand a good chance of being approved.
 XMaS is funded to provide a service to the scientific community, but beamtime is relatively expensive and in large demand; therefore, the facility’s management cannot provide beam time for just any experiment proposed.
 Instead, there is a review process in place to select those proposed experiments that: